Thermal Operations in general are not memoryless: Setup and Notation

-Let us emphasize, that we are interested in transitions between systems with the same Hamiltonian, so we shall consider only such sequences, where after the last step the Hamiltonian of the system is the same as the initial one.
+Let us emphasize that we are interested in transitions between systems with the same Hamiltonian.
+Therefore, we consider only such sequences of operations for which, after the last step, the Hamiltonian of the system coincides with the initial one (in particular, any level transformation performed during the process must be undone at the end).

 Later it will be convenient to think of a partial thermalization in each step $i$ as the map

 where $\ONE$ is the identity map, and $\hat{\tau}_i$ is a constant map that outputs a thermal state of the Hamiltonian $H(E_i)$.